SyntaxGhost404/Discord-Timestamp-Generator/README.md

 This tool is designed to be the ultimate utility for all your Discord timestamp needs, packed with features to make the process as intuitive and efficient as possible.

--   **Natural Language Processing**: Simply type dates and times like `"tomorrow at 4pm"`, `"next Friday"`, or `"in 3 hours"` and get instant results.
+-   **Natural Language Processing**: Simply type dates and times like `"tomorrow at 4pm"`, `"next Friday"`, or `"in 3 hours"` and get instant results for all **Discord time formats**.
 Powered by `chrono-node`.
 -   **Manual Date & Time Picker**: Use a beautiful and intuitive calendar and time inputs to select a precise moment.
--   **Timezone Converter**: Easily convert a date and time from one timezone to another, perfect for scheduling international events.
+-   **Timezone Converter**: Easily convert a date and time from one timezone to another, perfect for scheduling international events and eliminating confusion when coordinating across different time zones.
--   **Reverse Generator**: Paste an existing Discord timestamp code (e.g., `<t:1672531200:F>`) to see the human-readable date and time.
+-   **Reverse Generator**: Paste an existing Discord timestamp code (e.g., `<t:1672531200:F>`) to **decode the timestamp** and see the human-readable date and time.
 -   **Instant Previews**: See how each timestamp format will look inside Discord before you even copy it.
 -   **Keyboard Navigation**: Fully accessible via keyboard.
 Use arrow keys to navigate suggestions and `Enter` to copy.
 -   **One-Click Copy**: Copy any generated timestamp code to your clipboard with a single click.